Joseph Dupuis: Involvement with Robert Adams

-Not all Christians were ransomed shortly after their arrival in North Africa, and Dupuis is most remembered for his liberation of the American Robert Adams after Adams suffered for three years as a Barbary captive.
+Not all Christians were ransomed shortly after their arrival in North Africa, and Dupuis is remembered for his liberation of the American Robert Adams after Adams suffered for three years as a Barbary captive.
 Upon making note of Adams in his historical record on October 6, 1813, Dupuis wrote that "Like most other Christians after a long captivity and severe treatment among the Arabs, he appeared on his first arrival exceedingly stupid and insensible; and he scarcely spoke to anyone."
 Adams remained with Dupuis in Mogador for seven months, during which time he was able to recover from the hardship of his life as a Barbary slave.
 Adams later ended up in London, where he told the full story of his experience as a Barbary slave in The Narrative of Robert Adams, published in 1816.
 Before Adams' Narrative was published, Dupuis fully corroborated all parts of the story where he was concerned.
 Dupuis was completely satisfied as to the veracity of Adams' Narrative and was one of Adams' strongest supporters when the book received criticism in Europe.

+Trip to Kumasi

+In 1820 Dupuis, serving as British consul, travelled to Kumasi to negotiate with the ruler of the Asante Empire.
+In addition to his diplomatic work, he made and recorded numerous observations about life in the city, its connections to the rest of the continent, and local perceptions of African geography.

-Later life
+Personal life

+Dupuis was married to Evelina Danby, who is generally accepted to be the illegitimate daughter of J. M. W. Turner and his mistress Sarah Danby (1766–1861).
+Together, they had seven children.
+Joseph Dupuis was a man of the highest reputation among his peers.
+He devoted much of his life to freeing Christian slaves in North Africa, and was regarded as one of the leading experts of his time on Morocco and the Sahara.

-After subsequent postings in North Africa he left the Consular Service apparently under a cloud.
+Dupuis left the Consular Service apparently under a cloud.
 Tradition says that he and his wife became involved in the marble trade in Greece.
-After the death of J.M.W.
-Turner they retired to England and Joseph applied unsuccessfully to be curator of Turner's gallery.
+After the death of J. M. W. Turner they retired to England and Joseph applied unsuccessfully to be curator of Turner's gallery.
 They settled in Lambeth, where his brother's family lived.
 Earlier he had collaborated on a book on the Holy Places with his younger son.
 Both sons entered the Consular Service and had children.